Stephen Nolan: Nationalist boycott

-Following coverage of the Bobby Storey funeral during the COVID pandemic, Sinn Féin – the largest nationalist political party – began boycotting the show.
+Following coverage of the Bobby Storey funeral during the COVID pandemic, Sinn Féin, an Irish nationalist political party, began boycotting the show.
 The SDLP also began to boycott the radio programme after the abrupt, on-air removal of the SDLP's Stormont leader, Matthew O'Toole, in March 2023 over comments about the spokesman for the Loyalist Communities Council, an umbrella group which issues statements on behalf of some loyalist paramilitary groups.

 The Irish Times reported that in April 2023 a "heated" meeting took place between the SDLP and BBC Northern Ireland director Adam Smyth, with party leaders raising concerns about the balance of the programme's contributors and editorial accountability.
-Smyth sent the party an email in late June 2023, confirming that an assessment of "content" on the program over a "typical one month period" had been performed to address the issues mentioned in the meeting.
+Smyth sent the party an email in late June 2023, confirming that an assessment of "content" on the programme over a "typical one month period" had been performed to address the issues mentioned in the meeting.
 The BBC's Executive Complaints Unit concluded that Nolan was justified in stopping O'Toole's participation during the 3 March broadcast.
 The SDLP described the BBC's handling of the situation as "extremely poor" and refused to meet Smyth and other BBC executives again until it has a copy of the review into The Nolan Show.

 The SDLP ended their boycott at the beginning of the campaign for the 2024 general election.

 DUP boycott

-The Democratic Unionist Party (DUP) boycotted the programme due to alleged "bias" in its coverage of the party's role in the Renewable Heat Incentive scandal.
+The Democratic Unionist Party (DUP) boycotted the programme for several years due to alleged "bias" in its coverage of the party's role in the Renewable Heat Incentive scandal.